how to tell if you are in a toxic relationship

 Things get really bad when it comes to romantic relationships.
 These always start off gloriously, but eventually that intensity begins to take on a negative form.
 When you are struggling with mental health issues, you can attract people who have a certain depth and can be as troubled as you are.
 You may even think that happens because these are the only kind of people who understand you enough, to not write you off at the first signs of instability.

 The problem with toxic relationships is that both partners need support.
 In my experience, they often result in competition over who is feeling worse.
 I used to think that this is what true love feels like, but the older I get the more I understand that true love has nothing to do with psychological violence.
 I had to figure out for myself that my partner is not my means to a happy end.
 I am the only one responsible for my mental health.
 I wasted three years of my life blaming everybody around me for my mental state and I hope to never allow myself to make the same mistake again.

-I believe in karma, and that allows me to observe my own behaviour from a different perspective.
+I believe in karma, and that allows me to observe my own behavior from a different perspective.
 Much of what is done to me, I have done to others before.
 Not only can I see my own mistakes but I can also really understand them.

 I have the ability to hate this world and myself very much, but I also have the capacity to love — life, the world and myself.
 I know that I can be toxic, but the last thing I need is someone that puts me in a box and tells me it’s all in my head.
 Every person has their own reasons for why they feel bad.

 My emotional instability has never had a negative impact on my work.
 I’m fortunate enough to have been able to work with many great, creative people.
 But love fascinates me and so does anything extreme.
 At the end of the day I would never want to swap my mind for someone else’s, because my own energy, and ability to love, and feel, is special.
 No one can take that away from me.